ToshioCP/Gtk4-tutorial/src/sec7.src.md

 For example, TfeTextView has GtkTextbuffer corresponds to GtkTextView inside TfeTextView.
 And important thing is that TfeTextView can have a memory to keep a pointer to GFile.

-However, to understand the general theory about gobjects is very hard especially for beginners.
+However, to understand the general theory about Gobject is very hard especially for beginners.
 So, I will just show you the way how to write the code and avoid the theoretical side in the next subsection.

 ## How to define a child widget of GtkTextView

 Let's define TfeTextView object which is a child object of GtkTextView.
 First, look at the program below.